 Another problem with choosing rental as your method of bypassing foreclosure and mortgage loans is that there is no assurance of how quickly you’ll be able to find someone suitable to rent to.
-This can be a big issue for you, if there is very little time on the clock before the foreclosure due date.
+This can be a big issue for you if there is very little time on the clock before the foreclosure due date.
 Given that you’ll also be carrying the expenses of living in another residence, working out a successful rental contract under time and financial constraints can be extremely stressful, so ensure that you’ve carefully considered all your other options before you decide to rent out your property in order to pay your mortgage loans.

-Work With the Lender
+Option 2: Work With Your Lender

-Working together with your lender on a refinancing plan (one that is suitable to meet both your needs and theirs) is another choice you can make, if you can’t make mortgage payments in Saint Louis Park.
+Working together with your lender on a refinancing plan (one that is suitable to meet both your needs and theirs) is another choice you can make if you can’t make mortgage payments in Saint Louis Park.
 It may take convincing your lender that you are dedicated to doing everything you can to uphold your financial responsibility, so you may need to advocate for yourself in this matter.
 Reach out to your lender, should you come to realize that your budget has new limits that cannot manage the current mortgage payments.
 By taking the first step, your lender can work with you to see if refinancing is an option for your specific financial picture.

 Another option is to consider approaching your lender with a short sale.
-However, you should be aware, with the option of a short sale, you could still end up owing the difference of your house’s sale price and the amount remaining on your mortgage note.
+However, you should be aware, with the option of a short sale, you could still end up owing the difference between your house’s sale price and the amount remaining on your mortgage note.
 This is known as a deficiency judgment.

 Selling your property on your own, rather than opting for a short sale, is another option you can take if you can’t make your mortgage payments in Saint Louis Park.

-While you could list your home with an agent, or sell the property as “For sale by owner” (FSBO), there are three main issues with these options, when facing foreclosure.
+While you could list your home with an agent, or sell the property as “For sale by owner” (FSBO), there are three main issues with these options when facing foreclosure.

-The first is that there are no guarantees on when the sale will take place.
+- Firstly, there are no guarantees on when the sale will take place.

-The Second, there is absolutely no promise that your home will actually ever sell on either market.
+- Secondly, there is absolutely no promise that your home will actually ever sell on either market.